Invasive Phragmites

 5. glume length (from ligule to tip of leaf) and leaf length comparisons, with the native variety tending to have a longer lower glume and/or shorter leaf length (see article, Figure 3 for details)

-May 2, 2024 – new round of program funding for 2024 projects: associations are encouraged to apply by May 30th for funding from the Green Shovels Collaborative for projects to take place this year, to help map and manage invasive Phragmites.
-There is an emphasis this year on collaborative plans – so applying together with adjoining lakes or regionally may increase your chances.
+May 2, 2024 – new round of program funding for 2024 projects: associations were encouraged to apply by May 30th for funding from the Green Shovels Collaborative for projects to take place this year, to help map and manage invasive Phragmites.
+There was an emphasis this year on collaborative plans – so applying together with adjoining lakes or regionally might increase your chances.
 Get details and apply here: https://www.invasivespeciescentre.ca/grant-opportunities/invasive-phragmites-control-fund/

 Learn about invasive Phragmites in video resources and links below, and download FOCA’s 2-page info brochure (PDF).